“Thanks, that's really sweet of you.”

 Thank you, that's so nice of you.

 There is a longer version of this phrase, which is "that's (nice / sweet / kind ) of you to say so.
-You can use this version when you want to show that you don't believe the praise that they've given you:
+You can use this version when you want to seem humble.
+It means that you don't believe the praise that they've given you:

 It's very kind of you to say so.